Philadelphia Eagles vs. New York Giants NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Giants stats and trends

-- The Giants are 3-3 ATS when underdogs by 3.5 points or more this season.
+- In New York's 10 games this year, it has five wins against the spread.

+- So far this season, the Giants have been installed as underdogs by a 3.5-point margin or more six times and are 3-3 ATS in those contests.

-- New York's games this year have gone over the total in three out of 10 opportunities (30%).
+- New York's games this year have eclipsed the over/under three times in 10 opportunities (30%).

-- New York is 3-0 against the spread and 2-1 overall in games when it records more than 23.6 points.
+- New York is 3-0 against the spread and 2-1 overall when the team scores more than 23.6 points.

-- The Giants have turned the ball over 14 times this season, two more turnovers than the Eagles have forced (12).
+- This year the Giants have turned the ball over 14 times, two more than the Eagles' takeaways (12).

 Home and road insights

-- New York has covered the spread twice at home, and is 2-3 overall there, this season.

-- New York has not gone over the total in five home games this season.
+- In five home games this season, New York has not hit the over.

-- This season, Giants home games average 45.5 points, the same as this matchup's over/under.
+- This season, Giants home games average 45.5 points, the same as this outing's over/under.

-- Philadelphia is 4-2 overall, and 4-2 against the spread, away from home.
+- This season in away games, Philadelphia is 4-2 against the spread and 4-2 overall.

-- Away from home, the Eagles are unbeaten ATS (1-0) as 3.5-point favorites or more.
+- On the road, the Eagles are unbeaten ATS (1-0) as 3.5-point favorites or more.

-- In six road games this year, Philadelphia has gone over the total three times.
+- This year, in six road games, Philadelphia has hit the over three times.

 Powered by Data Skrive.